SuperGSeg: Open-Vocabulary 3D Segmentation with Structured Super-Gaussians: Additional Ablation Studies

-\paragraph{Super-Gaussian Attributes Updater.} As introduced in Section~\ref{sec:superg_details}, we employ three MLPs $F_\phi$, $F_\varphi$ and $F_\psi$, to capture the coordinate, segmentation, and geometric relationships between anchors and their $K$-nearest neighbors.
+\paragraph{\acrlong{superg} Clustering Network.} As introduced in \sectionautorefname~\ref{sec:superg_details}, we employ three MLPs $F_\phi$, $F_\varphi$, and $F_\psi$ to capture the coordinate, segmentation, and geometric relationships between anchors and their $k$-nearest neighbors.
 To evaluate the contributions of these MLPs, we conduct an ablation study.
 Notably, in experiments where none of these MLPs are used, we directly concatenate the differences of the attributes as input to $F_{sg}$ for predicting the association matrix.
-The results presented in \tableautorefname~\ref{table:abl_sg_comp} demonstrate that each MLP contributes to improving the Super-Gaussian assignments.
-The MLP $F_\varphi$, which accounts for the segmentation feature differences between the anchor and the Super-Gaussian, has the most significant impact.
-Notably, using only $F_\varphi$ yields a relatively high mIoU, emphasizing its effectiveness in aligning semantic features.
+The results presented in \tableautorefname~\ref{table:abl_sg_comp} demonstrate that each MLP contributes to improving the \acrshort{superg} assignments.
+The MLP $F_\varphi$, which accounts for the segmentation feature differences between the anchor and the \acrshort{superg}, has the most significant impact.
+In particular, using only $F_\varphi$ yields a relatively high mIoU, emphasizing its effectiveness in aligning semantic features.
 However, our full setup that integrates the $F_\phi$ and $F_\psi$ for coordinate and geometric feature information further enhances mAcc.
-This suggests that incorporating additional spatial and geometric context refines the Super-Gaussian assignments, leading to more precise understanding of the scene.
+This suggests that incorporating additional spatial and geometric context refines the \acrshort{superg} assignments, leading to a more precise understanding of the scene.

-\paragraph{Parameters in Super-Gaussian Attributes Updater.} We conduct ablation studies on the parameters involved in generating Super-Gaussians using the Super-Gaussian Attributes Updater.
-One crucial parameter is the total number of Super-Gaussians predefined.
-Too few Super-Gaussians fail to distinguish all instances, causing a single Super-Gaussian to span multiple instances, which undermines semantic accuracy.
-Conversely, too many Super-Gaussians may introduce additional noise.
-Another parameter is the number of neighboring Super-Gaussians $k$ considered for each anchor when computing the association matrix between anchors and Super-Gaussians.
+\paragraph{Parameters in \acrlong{superg} Clustering Network.} We conduct ablation studies on the parameters involved in generating \acrshort{superg}s using the \acrshort{superg} clustering network.
+One crucial parameter is the total number of \acrshort{superg}s predefined, denoted as $S$.
+Too few \acrshort{superg}s fail to distinguish all instances, causing a single \acrshort{superg} to span multiple instances, which undermines semantic accuracy.
+Conversely, too many \acrshort{superg}s may introduce additional noise.
+Another parameter is the number of neighboring \acrshort{superg}s $k$ considered for each anchor when computing the association matrix between anchors and \acrshort{superg}s.